Uploading Documents

 Folders

-You can organise documents into folders from the dashboard sidebar.
-Click the + icon next to "Folders" to create a new one.
+Folders are personal-workspace structure.
+From your own workspace, click the + icon next to "Folders" in the sidebar to create one.
 Folders can be nested for deeper organisation.

 File limits

-• Free: 5 active documents, 3 versions per document
+- Free: 5 active documents, 3 versions per document, 250 MB storage

-Archived documents don't count toward your active document limit, so archiving finished reviews frees up space on the Free plan.
+Archived documents don't count toward your active document limit, so archiving finished reviews frees up a slot on the Free plan.
+Archiving does not free up storage — the files are still kept.
+To reclaim storage, delete the document instead.

 Document statuses